• Skip to main content

 blend tomatoes pepper and onions

-Pour in the eggs and let it cook a bit before you stir.
+7. Pour in the eggs and let it cook a bit before you stir.
 If you stir immediately, the eggs will completely dissolve into the stew.
-Waiting just a little bit ensures that the eggs will begin to cook before mixed into the stew.
+Waiting just a little bit ensures that the eggs will begin to cook before it is mixed into the stew.

-Stir the eggs until they are well mixed in, and cook for about a minute or two.
-Taste for salt and add if you need some.
+8. Stir the eggs until they are well mixed in, and cook for about a minute or two.
+Taste for salt and add if needed.

 pour the egg into the blended tomato and pepper mix